chmouel/snazy/README.md

 If you want to highlight some pattern you can add the option `-r REGEXP` and `snazy` will highlight it.
-You can have multiple `-r` switches with multiple regexps and you get different highlight for each match.
+You can have multiple `-r` switches with multiple regexps, and you get different highlight for each match.

 If you want to only show some levels, you can add the -f to filter by level or multiple -f for multiple levels :